LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/installing-r2modman.md

 # Using r2modman
 ---

+?> For Linux and Steam Deck users, please follow the [Linux instructions](installing-r2modman-linux).

 ?> For Mac users, you may try looking at Candygoblen123's [Trombone Champ Mod Manager for Mac](https://github.com/Candygoblen123/TromboneChampModManager/)

 ?> For the purposes of this guide, we will only be installing **TrombLoader** although installing other mods would work the same way.